 Computer Club The Port Aransas Computer Club located at 430 N. Alister, offers free Internet to locals and visitors as well as use of a scanner, printer, memory card reader or digital cameras, CD and DVD burner and game night for the kids.
 For more information, call 361-749-4011.

-Emergency Medical Service: Three paramedics and three emergency medical technicians (Hospitals in Aransas Pass, 20 minutes and Corpus Christi, 30 minutes)
+Emergency Medical Service: Five paramedics and five emergency medical technicians (Hospitals in Aransas Pass, 20 minutes and Corpus Christi, 30 minutes)

 Natural Gas: City of Port Aransas Gas Division - 361-749-4111